reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

 ## Lab Scenario

+In this lab, you will configure a Linux VM as an IoT Edge Gateway and set up communication with a downstream device.
+You will start by deploying an Ubuntu Server VM and configuring it as an IoT Edge Gateway, including creating an IoT Edge device identity and setting up necessary inbound ports.
+Next, you'll download the device CA certificate and explore the IoT Edge configuration on the VM.
+Finally, you'll create a downstream IoT device in Azure IoT Hub, configure it to connect through the gateway, and verify the event flow to ensure proper communication.

+## Lab Scenario

 This lab is theoretical and will walk you through how an IoT Edge device can be used as a gateway.

 There are three patterns for using an IoT Edge device as a gateway: transparent, protocol translation, and identity translation: